Electric Powertrain Market

 - Limited Raw Materials for Battery Production

-- Dependence on Government Subsidies - The heavy dependence on government subsidies remains a critical restraint for the global electric powertrain market.
+- Dependence on Government Subsidies - The heavy dependence on government subsidies remains a critical restraint for the electric powertrain market.
 Many electric vehicle manufacturers rely on financial incentives such as tax breaks, rebates, and purchase grants to keep prices competitive and stimulate consumer adoption.
 While these subsidies have been instrumental in initiating market growth, their uncertainty and inconsistency across regions pose risks to long-term sustainability.
 Any reduction or withdrawal of support can lead to price hikes, reduced demand, and delayed investment in research and development.

 Additionally, this dependency creates an uneven playing field where the success of electric powertrain adoption is tied closely to government policy shifts and fiscal priorities.
 In regions with limited public funding or changing political climates, the absence of robust subsidies can slow market momentum and discourage new entrants.
 To ensure stable growth, the industry must focus on lowering production costs, achieving economies of scale, and developing self-sustaining business models that reduce reliance on external financial support.